Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Introduction

 \section{Introduction}

 There has been a growing interest in the measurement-induced phase transitions (MIPT) observed in random quantum circuits~\cite{Li2018, Skinner2019, Li2019} and tensor networks~\cite{Vasseur2019, Yang2022}.
-The steady states of these quantum evolutions can have different entanglement structures, such as entanglement area law and entanglement volume law, with respect to the measurement rate or other relevant parameters.
+The steady states of these quantum evolutions can have different entanglement structures, such as area-law entanglement and volume=law entanglement, with respect to the measurement rate or other relevant parameters.
 Numerical simulations have demonstrated~\cite{Li2018, Li2019} that these phase transitions exhibit universal critical scaling, some of which can be understood analytically through mapping into statistical models~\cite{Skinner2019, Vasseur2019, Jian2020, Bao2020}.

 These studies are also relevant to measurement-based quantum computation (MBQC)~\cite{Briegel2001, Raussendorf2001, Briegel2009}, where measurements on bulk qubits of a resource state can enable universal quantum computation at the boundary.
 Ground states with symmetry-protected topological order (SPT)~\cite{Chen2010, Chen2011} can serve as resource states for MBQC in one dimension (1D)~\cite{Else2012, Stephen2017, Raussendorf2017} and two dimensions (2D)~\cite{Wei2017, Raussendorf2019, Stephen2019}.
-Reference \citet{Liu2022} identified an entanglement phase transition at the boundary of the 2D cluster state between area law and volume law when bulk states are randomly measured along $X$ or $Z$, which also implies possible MBQC with SPT phases~\cite{Raussendorf2019}.
+Reference \cite{Liu2022} identified an entanglement phase transition at the boundary of the 2D cluster state between the area law and volume law when bulk states are measured randomly along $X$ or $Z$, which also implies possible MBQC with SPT phases~\cite{Raussendorf2019}.
 However, the measurements are restricted to stabilizers since numerical simulations are strictly limited to small systems when adopting arbitrary measurements.
-In addition, the randomness in the measurement configuration may obscure any finer entanglement structure and only differentiate between area law and volume law.
+In addition, the randomness in the measurement configuration (both directions and outcomes) may obscure the detailed entanglement structure we observed and only differentiate between area law and volume law.
 Therefore, one may fail to identify more phases in such systems as proposed in the main idea of MBQC.